p32929/portfolio-v2/README.md

 [![linkedin](https://user-images.githubusercontent.com/6418354/179013327-ca7b7102-1da8-4b1c-858f-1a6e5f21bd70.png)](https://www.linkedin.com/shareArticle?mini=true&url=https://p32929.github.io/)
 [![whatsapp](https://user-images.githubusercontent.com/6418354/179013353-f477fa0b-3e6f-4138-a357-c9991b23ff88.png)](https://api.whatsapp.com/send?text=https://p32929.github.io/)

-## Create your own portfolio
+## Create Your Own Portfolio
 1. Fork the repository ( Recommended )
 2. Change the repository name to `your-github-username.github.io` by going into settings
 3. Clone the repository using `git clone YOUR-REPOSITORY-URL`
 4. Modify the variables in `src/Others/GlobalVars.ts` to add your own data and flavors.
+5. Run `npm i react-scripts@latest`
-5. Run: `npm run predeploy`
+6. Run: `npm run predeploy`
-6. Run: `npm run deploy`
+7. Run: `npm run deploy`
-7. Check the `settings` of your repository, and change the `source` of the github pages to `master` branch
+8. Check the `settings` of your repository, and change the `source` of the github pages to `master` branch

-& Volla!!
+& Voila!!
 Now, you can check your portfolio LIVE version in the `homepage` URL (`https://your-github-username.github.io/`).
 Github may take a while to update the `github page` into your `homepage` URL.

 If it still doesn't show, do step 5 & 6 again.
 It usually takes 3-5 minutes for github pages to deploy the changes.